 It might take you a while to find the list, but Royal Panda’s offerings are actually surprisingly numerous.
 Obviously the mainstream sports that UK audiences love to bet on like football, tennis and rugby are on the list, but there are also countless other events that few other bookmakers are interested in on there as well.
 I’m not just talking about random sports such as biathlon, beach football or handball, either.
 You’ll also find that Royal Panda will offer you odds on World of Warcraft and Vainglory computer game tournaments too.
 Special bets like who will be the next James Bond and politics, TV and movies are also covered.

 As I mentioned in the intro, Royal Panda started life as an online casino, so the sportsbook is complimented gamely by a standard online casino offering.
 That means that you can play all of your favourite casino games, such as roulette and blackjack, in computerised form.
 More than that, though, there’s also to ability to play versions of those games that are hosted by real life dealers in the live casino.

 Banking And Limits

-Royal Panda offer all of the mainstream payment methods that most big bookmakers do, so you’ll be able to pay money into your account using debit and credit cards, Skrill, NETeller and paysafecards.
+Royal Panda offer all of the mainstream payment methods that most big bookmakers do, so you’ll be able to pay money into your account using debit ards, Skrill, NETeller and paysafecards.
 There are also a huge array of alternative options, should you wish to opt for them, so expect to be able to use options like AstroPay, DineroMail and Trustly.
 There’s a minimum payment required of £10 for deposits, if you were wondering.
 When it comes to withdrawing your winnings, your options are a little more limited.
-You can choose to make a bank transfer, use your debit or credit card again or opt for either NETeller or Skrill.
+You can choose to make a bank transfer, use your debit card again or opt for either NETeller or Skrill.
 After that you’re out of luck, but the least you’ll need to withdraw is £10 again.